prometheus/prometheus/tsdb/docs/usage.md

 TSDB can be - and is - used by other applications such as [Cortex](https://cortexmetrics.io/) and [Thanos](https://thanos.io/).
 This directory contains documentation for any developers who wish to work on or with TSDB.

+For a full example of instantiating a database, adding and querying data, see the [tsdb example in the docs](https://pkg.go.dev/github.com/prometheus/prometheus@v1.8.2-0.20211105201321-411021ada9ab/tsdb).
-Tip: `tsdb/db_test.go` demonstrates various usages of the TSDB library.
+`tsdb/db_test.go` also demonstrates various specific usages of the TSDB library.

 ## Instantiating a database